slowernews/wisdom-tldr/chapters/chapter_appendix.md

 News are the first draft of History but he human brain was not designed to process all of the world’s emergencies in realtime.
 Journalism is now activism.
 It’s the only way to get eyeballs.
 Media companies harvest your attention and transform it into revenue.

-> *"The clash of ideas is the sound of freedom.
+> *"The clash of ideas is the sound of freedom."
 -- Lady Bird Johnson*

 > *"If you’re writing for your followers, your followers are worthless." (...)